Broosky/II86/README.md

 # 💡 **II86**

-An in-progress project — schematic and design phase underway.
+An in-progress project.
+Schematic and design phase underway.
 More details, diagrams, and documentation coming soon.

 ---